Scott and Whaley

-Scott and Whaley were an African American comedy duo who played in British music halls from 1909, settled in England, and remained popular for over thirty years.
+Scott and Whaley were an American comedy duo who played in British music halls from 1909, settled in England, and remained popular for over thirty years.
 They were Harry Clifford Scott (18 November 1879 - 22 June 1947) and Edward Peter Whaley (22 September 1877 - 13 November 1960).
 They were the first black performers to take the leading roles in a British film, and usually performed in character as Pussyfoot and Cuthbert.

 Careers

 Eddie Whaley was born in Montgomery, Alabama, but fled the family for whom he had become a houseboy after his parents died, travelled to New York, and sang on the streets.
 Harry Scott was born in Cleveland, Ohio.
 They met in 1905 and joined together as a comedy double act, working in the northern United States in touring shows including the Dark Town Swells.
 In 1909, they travelled to England, originally intending to stay for no more than eight weeks, and made their first appearance in Sheffield.
 They remained in the country, and premiered in London the following year.

 They performed cross-talking comedy, together with songs and dances, and rapidly became popular, remaining so for the next thirty years.
 Whaley was the smartly-dressed straight man, and Scott the clown.
 Scott - but not Whaley - applied blackface make-up, with exaggerated white lips and contorted facial expressions, and performed as a stereotype of an ignorant rural simpleton.
 In their act, they engaged "in an incessant to-and-fro stream of badinage, put-downs and punning humour", and "demonstrated some of the stereotypical conceptions of blacks... such as a happy-go-lucky gregariousness, a good-humoured argumentativeness which could spill over into threats of physical aggression, a propensity to be light-fingered, an incorrigible fondness for drinking, smoking and shooting dice.. and an entrenched aversion to work."
 They also incorporated surreal touches "which prefigured aspects of postwar comedy."
 Additionally, Whaley sang and Scott played jazz piano.
 It was claimed that they were the first performers to introduce ragtime to Britain, and on one occasion a conductor described their music as impossible to play, so that Scott played it himself.